Sienci-Labs/Resources/gsender/ytsb-gs-setup-and-layout.md

 ## Set up to Use

-The last tab is called "Config" at the bottom left corner of the app.
-All the stuff you need to access to set up gSender for your own setup and also for your CNC can be found in the Config tab.
-This includes how things look in gSender like colours, units (mm/inch), etc. as well as machine settings.
-Some things you'll likely want to configure would be:
+Let's explore some common gSender setting to get your own setup up and running as you prefer.
+We can change how gSender looks, which unit of measurement we want (mm/inch) and adjust machine settings, all in the same place.
+Some things you may want to configure would be:

 - Preferred units
 - Tabs to enable functionality